What Are Alternatives to Prison Sentencing in Washington?

 FOSA allows judges to waive a sentence for eligible persons (nonviolent offenders with current or anticipated minor children and no prior felonies) and instead impose 12 months of community supervision, along with conditions for treatment and other programming.
 CPA is a partial confinement program allowing parents to reside in the community under electronic monitoring, with similar eligibility restrictions to FOSA.

-Call Vancouver Attorney John Lutgens for Help After an Arrest in Oregon or Washington State
+Call Vancouver Attorney John Lutgens for Help After an Arrest in Washington State

-If you’ve been arrested for DUI, assault, or other crimes in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver criminal defense lawyer John Lutgens for assistance at 360-693-2119.
+If you’ve been arrested for DUI, assault, or other crimes in Vancouver, or elsewhere throughout Washington, contact Vancouver criminal defense lawyer John Lutgens for assistance at 360-693-2119.